Deadly adenovirus present in Maryland, New Jersey

 Miss Paregol’s parents said they believe rampant mold in the university dorms is responsible for her death.

 “There should’ve been greater disclosure and transparency about the existence of the mold,” Ian Paregol told CBS News.
 “It was just kind of brushed off — ‘Oh, we’re going to clean it.
-Don’t worry.’”
+Don’t worry.’ “

 The university denied that mold is related to the outbreak, with the first case identified Nov.
 1. The CDC does not link mold with adenovirus, the school said.